 The Auditor recognizes the legal and non-legal consequences of failure to properly respond to a public records request.

-You may also place your request in person at our office, located at 451 West Third Street, Dayton.
-You may also submit a request by email to email@example.com or by fax to (937) 496-7690 or by calling (937) 225-6372 or you may mail a request to:
+You may place your request in person at our office, located at 451 West Third Street, Dayton.
+You may also submit a request by email to firstname.lastname@example.org or by calling (937) 225-6372, or you may mail a request to:

 Montgomery County Auditor